 Finding a nice surprise in a bargain bin is always a mixed experience.
 Good, for the obvious reason: hurrah!
 This is terrific!
 Bad, because it ended up there at all.
 If the game doesn't suck, that only leaves one option: it just didn't sell.
 In the case of Callahan's Crosstime Saloon, the jewel case was beaten up, cracked, and came from a flea market somewhere in America.
 It was the game equivalent of the bedraggled cat at the back of the animal rescue shelter, with the big hopeful eyes, moulting fur, and cage right next to the room where they keep the nighty-night needles.
 I picked it up mostly out of sympathy, and I actually got it for free, because the guy on the stall couldn't be bothered to make change for a note.

 Callahan's Crosstime Saloon is based on a series of novels by Spider Robinson about the greatest bar in the world—a place where anyone and anything could stop in for a drink, from alien space monsters wanting to quench their thirst before destroying the planet for their cockroach overlords, to tee-total vampires, time-travelling con-men, talking dogs and out-of-work folk musicians.
-Most of the series is made up of short stories, overtly or otherwise, of what drew the various regulars to each other, and the genuine love and compassion they use to help take the sting out of the world, if only for a while.
-Callahan's is a place where a man can walk in with a .45 automatic and the scars of ten years imprisonment in a banana republic, and walk out the next morning with a job tending the best bar in the history of time and space, and a new adopted family.
-Sometimes, they save the world.
-Sometimes, they can't help directly, just listen and sympathise and be there for a stranger, but all-too-often, that turns out to be enough.
+Most of the series is made up of short stories about what drew the various regulars to each other, and the genuine love and compassion they use to help take the sting out of the world, if only for a while.
+Callahan's is a place where a man can walk in with a .45 automatic and the scars of 10 years imprisonment in a banana republic, and walk out the next morning with a job tending the best bar in the history of time and space and a new adopted family.
+Sometimes they save the world.
+Sometimes they just listen and sympathise and be there for a stranger, but often that turns out to be enough.
 The group's motto is "Shared pain is lessened; shared joy, increased," and they all have their fair share of both.

 The game follows a similar pattern to the books, in that it's broken into five short adventures, all sparked off by talking to one of the regulars.
 Callahan is worried that he hasn't seen vampire-regular Pyotr for a while.
 Time-travelling cop Josie wants help saving a rare cocoa bean.
 Squish the alien wants to help take out a dangerous satellite.
 Con-man Al Phee needs your help in the future.
 Ralph von Wau Wau the talking dog is up to his collar in a government conspiracy.
 You also have to save the world from a pair of squabbling gods, and win a pub quiz.
 I think we all know what the first priority of the night has to be...